mbendari7/mbendari7/README.md

 ## About Me

-I'm fascinated by how modern systems operate — from low-level hardware to secure, distributed networks.
+I'm fascinated by how modern systems operate, from low level hardware to secure, distributed networks.
 My goal is to **design, protect, and optimize** robust and intelligent systems.

 - **Core Interests:** Linux, Network Engineering, Cybersecurity, Embedded Systems, Computer Architecture & Hardware